 Service to the Grantee engagements are focused on your organization’s needs and interests.
 Mass Cultural Council will work with your organization to identify which engagement structure best addresses your current needs.
 Mass Cultural Council will make the final decision of which of the possible engagement activities will meet the requirement.

 - Service to the Sector: Required for Portfolio grantees with Cultural Investment Portfolio formula expenses over $750,000 as of FY20.

 Twice per four-year term, grantee leadership serve as a resource for other organizations in the Portfolio.

-The Mass Cultural Council and its grantees are contractually committed to abide by state and federal regulations which bar discrimination on the basis of race, gender, religious creed, color, national origin, ancestry, disability, age, gender identity, or sexual orientation, and which require accessibility for persons with disabilities.
-The Mass Cultural Council’s grantees sign a contract certifying that they will comply with ADA and Section 504.
-The Mass Cultural Council aims to help grantees understand their obligations and recognize the opportunities that increasing access can provide for both the public and the grantee.
-Resources and additional are available on the Mass Cultural Council’s website.
+Mass Cultural Council and its grantees are contractually committed to abide by state and federal regulations which bar discrimination on the basis of race, gender, religious creed, color, national origin, ancestry, disability, age, gender identity, or sexual orientation, and which require accessibility for persons with disabilities.
+Mass Cultural Council’s grantees sign a contract certifying that they will comply with ADA and Section 504.
+Mass Cultural Council aims to help grantees understand their obligations and recognize the opportunities that increasing access can provide for both the public and the grantee.
+Resources and additional are available as part of Mass Cultural Council’s Access policy.

 REMOVAL FROM THE CULTURAL INVESTMENT PORTFOLIO

 An organization can be removed from the Cultural Investment Portfolio for the following reasons: